hellloxiaotian/hellloxiaotian.github.io/index.md

 ## News (消息)

+- **2022-04:** Apple for a Computer Software Intellectual Property Right Certificate of Registration.
 - **2022-04:** Apply for a patent for an invention.
 - **2022-04:** Awarded the outstanding PhD thesis of Shenzhen CCF.
 - **2022-04:** Invited to be a guest editor for the international journal *Mathematical Biosciences and Engineering*.